codenoid/barachy/README.md

 # Barachy

-Barachy is a Static File Loader, Handler and Backuper, written in Crystal, For **MASSIVE** Idea
+Barachy is a backend Static File Loader, Handler and Backuper, written in Crystal, For **MASSIVE** Idea

 :smile: : Hi Barachy, I need your static file